Saputo Inc.: A Global Leader in the Dairy Industry

 Financial Performance

-For the fiscal year ending March 31, 2022, Saputo reported impressive revenues of CA$14.3 billion and net earnings of approximately CA$618 million.
-The company's financial strength is further underscored by a turnover of €12.6 billion, reflecting its extensive market presence and competitive edge.
+For the fiscal year ending March 31, 2022, Saputo reported substantial revenues of CA\$14.3 billion and net earnings of approximately CA\$618 million.
+This financial strength is further highlighted by a turnover of €12.6 billion, reflecting the company's extensive market reach.

 Leadership